 Figure 11.
-Bismuth germanate (BGO) scintillator for Compton suppression used at the PGAA facility.
+Bismuth germanate (BGO) scintillator surrounding the HPGe detector used for Compton suppression, design and photo.

 Scintillators are another typical detector type in nuclear measurements.
 They emit a light flash in visible-ultraviolet range while being ionized.
 The light is collected by mirrors to a converter, which emits electrons, and so-called photo-multiplier tubes amplify this weak current for further handling by electronics.
 The most well-known scintillators are zinc sulfide (ZnS), sodium iodide (NaI), and bismuth germanate (BGO).